 The discussion was hosted by comedy and science writer Dr Helen Pilcher, who spoke to maths teacher Susan Okereke, comedian and science comedy producer Kyle Marian Viterbo, and biologist, YouTuber and science communicator Dr Sally Le Page.
-And you can catch up with the conversation now, for free, on our Patreon page.

 About our speakers

 Dr Helen Pilcher

 Dr Helen Pilcher is a tea-drinking, biscuit-nibbling science and comedy writer with a PhD in cell biology.
 A former reporter for Nature, she now specialises in quirky, off-the-wall science and writes for the likes of Science Focus, BBC Wildlife and The Guardian.
 Unusually for a self-proclaimed geek, Helen was a stand-up comedian before the arrival of children meant she couldn’t physically stay awake after 9pm.

 Her first book, Bring Back the King: The New Science of De-extinction, was described by comedian Sara Pasco as “science at its funniest”.
 Her most recent book, Life Changing: How Humans are Altering Life on Earth features strategic moos, golden gnus and spider goats.